amanali1896/Deployment-of-Smart-Contracts-on-Amancoin/README.md

 8) Open Ganache and click on key logo.
 After you click that, you will see the private key. (refer demo folder images 6 and 7).
 9) Paste the byte code (from step 7) and private key (from step 8) in the layout you get in step 6 and click unlock button.
    (refer demo folder image 8).
 Note that the gas limit is automatically filled based on the byte code.
-10) click on sign transaction and click on deploy contracts.
+10) Click on sign transaction and click on deploy contracts.
 Click on yes to make the transaction.( refer demo folder image 9).
+11) Open Ganache and observed the changes.(refer demo folder images 10, 11 and 12)